atapas/fork-me/README.md

 This Repository is created just for the learning purpose and help opensource enthusiast to try out forking.
 Btw, once I approve your Pull Request and Merge, you will be added as a contributor to this project.

+## 🫶 Support
 Liked it?
-Please support the initiative with a STAR(⭐).
+You can show your support with a STAR(⭐).

 ### Many Thanks to all the `Stargazers` who has supported this project with stars(⭐)

 [![Thanks to all stargazers](https://git-lister.onrender.com/api/stars/atapas/fork-me?limit=15)](https://github.com/atapas/fork-me/stargazers)

+### Sponsor My Work

+I am an independent educator who creates meaningful projects to teach programming.
+You can support me further by [sponsoring me on GitHub](https://github.com/sponsors/atapas).

 # How Fork Works
 Here is the Fork Workflow...